 We may earn money or products from the companies mentioned in this post.
 At no additional cost to you, clicking in these links go to support our blog.
 As an Amazon Associate, I earn from qualifying purchases.

-It can be difficult to find ways to help during an uncertain time.
-We are here, tucked safely away in our homes to protect ourselves in an unprecedented time.
-We are not wanting for anything.
-So far we remain healthy.
-We have thoroughly enjoyed time together playing games, going on bike rides, cooking lots from scratch, reading books aloud together, and just generally happy and peaceful that we are able to do things we love and enjoy.
-But I know there is more to do out there.
-There are people in need and hurting; people who have lost their jobs or parts of their income.
-There is sickness.
+It is certainly an unprecedented time in our world right now.
+Friends, family, and community are living a little on edge and times are just, well let’s be honest, weird.
+In our house, we have thoroughly enjoyed time together playing games, going on bike rides, cooking lots from scratch, reading books aloud together, and just generally happy and peaceful that we are able to do things we love and enjoy.
+But I know there are people out there who are losing their jobs, living by themselves, and some are fighting illness of all kinds.
 There are students and teachers struggling to keep up with their educations.
-That being said, I have been contemplating ways to help the community.
+There is more to do out there.
+I have been contemplating ways to help the community.

 Learn from our past

 When my husband and I went to bed a few nights ago, we discussed the current times and how unprecedented they are.
 We are old enough to have been adults when 9/11 happened and were recalling that was as close as we had ever come to something like this.
 Now, obviously the reason behind it was drastically different, but the result was similar.
 If you are…shall we call it wise…enough to remember that time, you might remember the fear and panic.

 It is not so different from our current times, is it?
 We watch the unfolding of the unknown and it can make you have lots of feels.
 But something else I remember very clearly is how every single person banded together in every way possible.
 Neighbors were all working together, praying together, mourning together, and just finding ways to give back to help rebuild our country.
 People found ways to help in an uncertain time.
 I think this qualifies as an uncertain time and we can certainly love on our friends and neighbors near and far to keep love and serving in the world.